raycast/extensions/extensions/quick-web/README.md

 ### Arg Values
 Arg values are the values of an Arg.
 For example, we have an arg named `Fruit` and it has values `Apple`, `Banana`, `Orange`.
-Arg Values will be displayed in a list for users to pick quickly without repeatedly and tediously to type the full name of it, and this the reason why this tools is called **Quick Web**
+Arg Values will be displayed in a list for users to pick one up quickly without repeatedly and tediously typing the full value of it, and this the reason why this tools is called **Quick Web**

 ## Commands